Leadership Overview

 Michael Slack - President & Chief Executive Officer

 Michael Slack, the President & Chief Executive Officer at KidsPeace, directs the organization's overarching strategy and operational execution.
-Overseeing all facets of the business, Michael Slack ensures KidsPeace effectively delivers mental health treatment programs, crisis intervention, and public education to children and families.
-This leadership role involves guiding the expansion of community programs, outpatient services, and residential treatment across multiple states, directly supporting the mission to foster resilience and healing.
-By aligning departmental objectives with the core values of the organization, the President & Chief Executive Officer drives the continuous improvement of services and outreach initiatives.
-This executive's focus remains on strengthening the organization's capacity to meet the evolving mental and behavioral health needs of individuals and communities nationwide.
+Overseeing all facets of the business, Michael Slack ensures alignment with the core mission of providing mental health treatment programs, crisis intervention, and public education.
+This leadership role involves guiding the expansion of community programs, outpatient services, and residential treatment facilities across multiple states.
+By fostering a culture of resilience and healing, the President & Chief Executive Officer drives the organization's commitment to meeting the mental and behavioral health needs of children, adults, and their loved ones.
+Strategic initiatives under this leadership focus on enhancing outreach and raising community awareness for critical mental health issues, solidifying KidsPeace's market position.

 Michael Callan - Chief Financial Officer